 Large Magellanic Cloud

 The Large Magellanic Cloud (LMC) is one of the two Magellanic Clouds – dwarf irregular galaxies – visible in the southern hemisphere, that orbit the Milky Way Galaxy; it spans 8° of the sky in Dorado and Mensa.
-The LMC is about 20,000 light-years in diameter, has a visible mass of about one-tenth that of our own galaxy, and, at a distance of some 180,000 light-years, was long considered to be the nearest external galaxy before losing that distinction to the Sagittarius Dwarf Elliptical.
+The LMC is about 20,000 light-years (ly) in diameter, has a visible mass of about one-tenth that of our own galaxy, and, at a distance of some 180,000 ly, was long considered to be the nearest external galaxy before losing that distinction to the Sagittarius Dwarf Elliptical.
 It displays a noticeable bar of stars, some of which, including S Doradus, are extremely luminous; from the ends of the bar project a weak spiral structure.

 The LMC is rich in a variety of diffuse nebulae, including the spectacular Tarantula Nebula, planetary nebulae, open clusters, globular clusters, and so-called blue populous clusters, which resemble compact, young globulars and are of a type unseen in our own galaxy.
 An absence of intermediate-age clusters suggests that the LMC has experienced early and late bursts of star formation.
 The LMC was also the site of supernova 1987A – the nearest observed supernova since that recorded by Kepler.